aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.410.0 (2018-11-16 21:18 UTC)
+* Comprehend (3.3.5.0)
+	* Amazon Comprehend Custom Entities automatically trains entity recognition models using your entities and noun-based phrases.
+* CostExplorer (3.3.8.0)
+	* This release introduces a new operation called GetCostForecast operation, which allows you to programmatically access AWS Cost Explorer's forecasting engine and is now generally available.
+* ECS (3.3.20.0)
+	* This release of Amazon Elastic Container Service (Amazon ECS) introduces support for additional Docker flags as Task Definition parameters.
+Customers can now configure their ECS Tasks to use pidMode (pid) and ipcMode (ipc) Docker flags.
+* SimpleSystemsManagement (3.3.36.0)
+	* AWS Systems Manager Automation now allows you to execute and manage Automation workflows across multiple accounts and regions.
+* WorkSpaces (3.3.4.0)
+	* Added new Bring Your Own License (BYOL) automation APIs.
+With the new APIs, you can list available management CIDR ranges for dedicated tenancy, enable your account for BYOL, describe BYOL status of your account, and import BYOL images.
+Added new APIs to also describe and delete WorkSpaces images.

 ### 3.3.409.1 (2018-11-16 04:28 UTC)
 * Core 3.3.29.12
 	* Fix bug with calling CognitoIdentityProvider's SignUp operation with temporary credentials.
 Add support for endpoint hostPrefix.
 Add slash encoding support for identifier values within service resource paths.